DCodeMorris/ePortfolio/index.md

 </p>

 <p style="text-indent: 55px;">
 My acquired knowledge of communicating in a team environment taught me the importance of communication with stakeholders.
 Throughout my 5 years, I took multiple classes where the final project was based on real-life scenarios.
 It was a company with a list of requirements and goals with a descriptive background.
 Communication with stakeholders provided a better understanding of requirements and business goals, and it also built trust.
-With this skill, I was able to deliver a quality product that meets all the expectations of the company's goals.
+With this skill, I was able to deliver a quality product that met all the expectations of the company's goals.
 This leads me to success in the product management and development fields.
 </p>

 <p style="text-indent: 55px;">